Big, beautiful photos of all 22 models of the Apple Watch

-The Apple Watch goes on sale today, but have you had a chance to see all the different models yet?
+The Apple Watch is arriving in April, but have you seen all the different models?

 The Apple Watch was created to be both a tech and fashion product, with Apple designer Jony Ive explaining that his team “worked extremely hard to make an object that, one, would be extremely desirable, but would also be personal because we don’t all want to wear the same watch.”